MarcelMWS/autostake-poc/README.md

 There are several automatic withdraw / auto compound projects like https://restake.app/ https://github.com/eco-stake/restake

-Restake use the authz module and an additional service for validators to withdraw rewards.
+Restake uses the authz module and an additional service for validators to withdraw rewards.

 In this project I implemented withdraw rewards directly into chain app.
 After staking/delegating you'll be able to watch your account balance increasing at every block.
 You don't need to enter manually `gaiad tx distribution withdraw-rewards` and `gaiad tx distribution withdraw-rewards --commission` command any more.